-All receipts and currency conversions must be emailed to Dara along with a completed expense form.
+- All receipts and currency conversions must be emailed to Dara along with a completed expense form. - Every electronic receipt must have your name and/or email address on it. - For hard copy receipts, email a picture/scan it to Dara. - Every receipt that's in foreign currency needs an accompanying document showing proof of the currency conversion rate into USD. - This website allows you to easily adjust the date of the currency conversion and is easy to print/save as a PDF.

-- Every electronic receipt must have your name and/or email address on it. - For hard copy receipts, email a picture/scan it to Dara. - Every receipt that's in foreign currency needs an accompanying document showing proof of the currency conversion rate into USD. - o This website allows you to easily adjust the date of the currency conversion and is easy to print/save as a PDF. - The conversion rate is based on the date on the receipt/the date the expense was paid, not the date you're submitting for reimbursement. - Both the foreign currency amount and the USD conversion should be listed on the expense form (i.e., 50 euros = XXX USD) for every expense. - Here is an example of reimbursement paperwork submitted for international travel. - Make sure every expense on the expense form has a clear description with it along with the associated currency conversion for that date (i.e., Uber from hotel to guided tour: 25 euros = XXX USD).
+- The conversion rate is based on the date on the receipt (e.g. the date the expense was paid), not the date you're submitting for reimbursement. - Both the foreign currency amount and the USD conversion should be listed on the expense form (i.e., 50 euros = XXX USD) for every expense. - Make sure every expense on the expense form has a clear description with it along with the associated currency conversion for that date (i.e., Uber from hotel to guided tour: 25 euros = XXX USD).